ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 One of the most popular current trends is **matching grey kitchen with wood** in any color.
 Wood usually appears in the form of kitchen counters or a table.

 **A light-grey kitchen** looks best with a very pale, almost white wood.
 When it comes to dark, graphite-grey color, all shades of grey fit well.
-You might
+You might go for a bold contrast, choosing light wood or give the interior a warmer look by combining **grey kitchen cabinets with yellow or orange shaded wooden counters.** Dark wood matched with grey fronts might bring elegance to the room but at the same time it makes the interior look "heavier".
+It might be problematic for homeowners who love subtle designs.

+{:.distinction.distinction-warning}

+Regardless of the color you choose, wood used in the kitchen should always be laminated.
+It makes it easier to clean, which is very important in case of difficult, heavy stains, such as oil.

+## Grey and white kitchen, loft style – give a unique character to your furniture

+Grey kitchen with wood might look interesting when designed in loft style. it's an unique and unusual way to **give a fresh look and bring out the** **character** from ordinary grey furniture.
+Loft style usually uses ordinary materials in their **raw and natural form**.
+They might be, for instance: concrete, wood, stone or brick.

+A grey kitchen in loft style is perfect for anybody who loves **interesting and unexceptional interiors**, as it